minprog/platforms/data-structures/word-index/contents.md

 ## Get started

 Download the assignment files [here](word_index.zip).
 Unzip the module into *the same directory as the `jaccard` assignment*.
-This zip file contains two file:
+This zip file contains two files:

 - `word_index.py`: This contains already quite a bit of starting code.
 You will have to fill in the missing pieces.
 - `stopwords.txt`: This contains a list of words that can be ignored by the indexing system.
-(So we don't have to index a gazillion occurrences of, for example, the word "the".)
+(So, we don't have to index a gazillion occurrences of, for example, the word "the".)

 ## Functions:

-The code contains a number of predefined functions.
-Some of them are not completely finished and are up to you to complete.
+The code contains several predefined functions.
+Some of them are not finished yet and are up to you to complete.

 * `read_stopwords()`: This function is partly implemented, but should be finished by you.
-Read all the stopwords from the file "stopwords.txt" and returns a collection of those stopwords.
+Read all the stop words from the file "stopwords.txt" and returns a collection of those stop words.

 * `convert_word()`: This function is already implemented for you.
 It strips a word from all punctuation, whitespace, and digits.
 And it converts the word to lowercase.